solo-io/gloo/docs/content/guides/gloo_federation/multicluster_rbac.md

 ---
 title: Multicluster RBAC
-description: Applying role-based access control to multiple Gloo instances
+description: Applying role-based access control to multiple Gloo Edge instances
 weight: 40
 ---

-Gloo Federation allows you to administer multiple instances of Gloo across multiple Kubernetes clusters.
-One Gloo Federation object might modify configuration across many instances of Gloo across many Kubernetes clusters.
-Multicluster role-based access control is a feature of Gloo Federation that controls access and actions on Gloo Federation APIs that might reconfigure many Gloo instances.
-The feature ensures that users are only allowed to modify Gloo Federation resources that configure Gloo resources in clusters and namespaces that they have explicitly been granted access to in order to facilitate multitenancy in the Gloo Federation control plane.
+Gloo Edge Federation allows you to administer multiple instances of Gloo Edge across multiple Kubernetes clusters.
+One Gloo Edge Federation object might modify configuration across many instances of Gloo Edge across many Kubernetes clusters.
+Multicluster role-based access control is a feature of Gloo Edge Federation that controls access and actions on Gloo Edge Federation APIs that might reconfigure many Gloo Edge instances.
+The feature ensures that users are only allowed to modify Gloo Edge Federation resources that configure Gloo Edge resources in clusters and namespaces that they have explicitly been granted access to in order to facilitate multitenancy in the Gloo Edge Federation control plane.

 ## Prerequisites

 To successfully follow this Multicluster RBAC guide, you will need the following software available and configured on your system.

 * Kubectl - Used to execute commands against the clusters
-* Glooctl - Used to register the Kubernetes clusters with Gloo Federation
+* Glooctl - Used to register the Kubernetes clusters with Gloo Edge Federation
 * [Kind](https://kind.sigs.k8s.io/) - Required if using the `glooctl` federation demo environment
 * Docker - Required if using the `glooctl` federation demo environment

-In this guide we are going to use the Gloo Federation environment available from the `glooctl demo federation` command.
+In this guide we are going to use the Gloo Edge Federation environment available from the `glooctl demo federation` command.
 You can follow the directions in the [Getting Started guide]({{% versioned_link_path fromRoot="/guides/gloo_federation/getting_started/" %}}) to set up the demonstration environment.
-Otherwise, you will need at least one Kubernetes cluster running Gloo Enterprise and Gloo Federation.
+Otherwise, you will need at least one Kubernetes cluster running Gloo Edge Enterprise and Gloo Edge Federation.

 For the purposes of this example, we have two clusters `local` and `remote`.
-The local cluster is also running Gloo Federation in addition to Gloo Enterprise.
+The local cluster is also running Gloo Edge Federation in addition to Gloo Edge Enterprise.
 The kubectl context for the local cluster is `kind-local` and the remote cluster is `kind-remote`.

 ## Enable Multicluster RBAC

-Multicluster RBAC can be enabled during Gloo Federation installation by overriding the `enableMultiClusterRbac` value in the helm chart to `true`.
+Multicluster RBAC can be enabled during Gloo Edge Federation installation by overriding the `enableMultiClusterRbac` value in the helm chart to `true`.
 To do so, you would run the following `glooctl` command:

 ```bash
 echo "enableMultiClusterRbac: true" > values.yaml